Dharmesh Yelande

-Dharmesh Yelande (born 31 October 1983), popularly known as D-sir, is an Indian dancer, choreographer, actor and television personality.
+Dharmesh Yelande (born 31 October 1983) also known as D-sir, is an Indian dancer, choreographer, and television personality.

 Career

 Yelande participated in Dance India Dance (2009–2010), Dance India Dance Li'l Masters (2010) and Dance Ke Superstars (2011) that aired on Zee TV.
-He was hired by Farah Khan to choreograph the movie Tees Maar Khan (2010).
+He was hired by Farah Khan to choreograph the Hindi movie Tees Maar Khan (2010).

-In 2013, he debuted as an actor by playing a lead role in the 3D dance-based Indian film ABCD: Any Body Can Dance co-starring Salman Yusuff Khan and Prabhu Deva.
+In 2013, Yelande debuted as an actor by playing a lead role in the 3D dance-based HindiABCD: Any Body Can Dance co-starring Salman Yusuff Khan and Prabhu Deva.
 In 2015, he acted in Disney's, ABCD 2 with Varun Dhawan and Shraddha Kapoor.
 He has a dance academy in Vadodara known as the D'virus Dance Academy.

-In 2016, he has worked in the film Banjo opposite Riteish Deshmukh and Nargis Fakhri.
+In 2016, Yelande worked in the film Banjo opposite Riteish Deshmukh and Nargis Fakhri.
 He was a mentor for the dance reality show Dance Plus (2015–2019) for five consecutive seasons.

-In 2020, he appeared in dance film Street Dancer 3D with Varun Dhawan, Shraddha Kapoor, Nora Fatehi and Raghav Juyal.
+In 2020, Yelande appeared in dance film Street Dancer 3D with Varun Dhawan, Shraddha Kapoor, Nora Fatehi and Raghav Juyal.
 Later he participated in Fear Factor: Khatron Ke Khiladi 10 (2020) and emerged as the second runner-up.

-In 2021, he was a judge in Dance Deewane season 3.
+In 2021, Yelande was a judge in Dance Deewane season 3.